ThomasQuinnKelly/bip-archetype-service/README.md

 - An origin (or source) project from which new BIP Service projects can be created.
 - A script and properties that can be used to create the new BIP Service project.
 Optionally include configuration and skeleton code for
- 	- relational databases, including preconfigured dtasources for multiple databases
+ 	- relational databases, including preconfigured datasources for multiple databases
 	- client calls to SOAP partner JARs

 The newly created artifact will contain a skeleton project with some rudimentary sample data objects demonstrating a simple use case.